 FLO Cycling - Rackspace Saves the Day

-When we started FLO Cycling one of the last things we thought we would have to worry about was crashing web servers.
-As a new manufacturer of a product we assumed there would be production delays, design modifications and marketing/sales struggles, but we never assumed we'd have to learn how to manage high end web servers.
-Well... you live and you learn ;)
+When we started FLO Cycling, one of the last things we thought we would have to worry about were crashing web servers.
+As a new manufacturer of a product, we assumed there would be production delays, design modifications, and marketing/sales struggles, but we never assumed we'd have to learn how to manage high-end web servers.
+Well, you live and you learn ;)

 We've covered a lot of our start-up process through our blog and on our "About Us" page.
-This article discusses how we've overcome a major road block in our start up process.
-This really has nothing to do with cycling wheels but non the less we think it's a cool story.
-Here is our web server evolution from Pre-Order 1 to present day.
+This article discusses how we've overcome a major roadblock in our start up process.
+This really has nothing to do with cycling wheels but we think it's a cool story nonetheless.
+Here is our web server evolution from Pre-Order #1 to present day.

 Website Hosting Intro

-There are typically 4 types of hosting accounts that you can purchase...
+There are typically four types of hosting accounts that you can purchase.

 1. Shared - With a shared account, you share a webserver with many other websites.
 All resources like RAM are shared between all of the sites.
 If more than one site is having a busy traffic day, the server can quickly become problematic.
 This option is very affordable.
 Prices typically range from $4-$15/month.

-2. VPS - A VPS or Virtual Private Server is similar to a shared server where more than one website resides on the same server.
+2. VPS - A VPS or Virtual Private Server is similar to a shared server where more than one website reside on the same server.
 The difference is resources are allocated to you and only you.
-You are given a guarantee of maybe 1GB of RAM instead of "getting what is left over on a shared server".
-This option can be cost effective for sites that experience higher than normal traffic and want to manage there own server settings.
+You are given a guarantee of maybe 1GB of RAM instead of getting what is left over on a shared server.
+This option can be cost effective for sites that experience higher than normal traffic and want to manage their own server settings.
 Prices typically range from $30-$100/month.

-After several lengthy discussions with our first hosting (not Rackspace) we were assured we could take our anticipated traffic load.
-Well... they were wrong.
+After several lengthy discussions with our first hosting, (not Rackspace) we were assured we could take our anticipated traffic load.
+Well, they were wrong.
 There were thousands of requests sent to our shared server within seconds of our store opening and the site crashed immediately.
-After 5 minutes of shear panic, we got the site back up but there were many problems.
+After five minutes of sheer panic, we got the site back up but there were many problems.
 The site was horrendously slow which caused dozens of people to hit refresh on our payment screen resulting in dozens of duplicate charges.
-Our database crashed, meaning customers details weren't complete and confirmation emails were not sent out.
-It took about 4 days to dig ourselves out of that mess.
+Our database crashed, meaning customers' details weren't complete and confirmation emails were not sent out.
+It took about four days to dig ourselves out of that mess.

-We stayed with the same host that we used for Pre-Order 2.
-After several discussion with the systems administration team we were pretty much guaranteed we wouldn't crash with a 2GB VPS.
-Yup... you guessed it... they were wrong.
+We stayed with the same host that we used for Pre-Order #2.
+After several discussions with the systems administration team we were pretty much guaranteed we wouldn't crash with a 2GB VPS.
+Yep, you guessed it.
+They were wrong.
 We crashed and we crashed badly.
 We were down for nearly an hour.
 We were embarrassed and needed a solution in a bad way.

 |Simple Server Architecture on the Left / FLO's Robust Rackspace Server Architecture on the Right|

 Redundancy - Running four identical web servers gives you redundancy.
-If one of your web servers becomes overloaded and crashes, the load balancer automatically removes that web server from it's que and directs all traffic to the other 3 web servers.
+If one of your web servers becomes overloaded and crashes, the load balancer automatically removes that web server from its queue and directs all traffic to the other three web servers.

-In total we had 128GB of RAM running for Pre-Order 4 which is 32 times larger than ever.
-Was it over kill?
-Yeah probably, but the site didn't even flinch.
-Instead of our regular routine, crash, panic, upset our customers, begin disaster recovery mode, we sold our entire container of wheels in 12 minutes without a single website or server problem.
+In total we had 128GB of RAM running for Pre-Order #4 which is 32 times larger than ever.
+Was it overkill?
+Yeah, probably, but the site didn't even flinch.
+Instead of our regular routine, crash, panic, upset our customers, and begin disaster recovery mode, we sold our entire container of wheels in 12 minutes without a single website or server problem.
 The best part is, this massive system only cost an additional $5.28 for the hour of our Pre-Order.
-Yes you heard that right, only $5.28.
-After the sale we clicked a few buttons and our site was back to a very affordable 1.5GB system.
+Yes, you heard that right, only $5.28.
+After the sale, we clicked a few buttons and our site was back to a very affordable 1.5GB system.
 Rackspace provides the perfect solution for our unique needs.